simp/pupmod-simp-tlog/README.md

 occur in the future.
 We highly encourage all users to file feature requests and bug reports with the [upstream project](https://github.com/Scribery/tlog).

+### TLOG Hangs

+If a user is logged into a system using a graphical display and attempts to `su` to `root` from more than one terminal window in the same session, the second `su` will hang.

+This occurs because the session id is the same for both shells.
+When the `tlog-rec-session` is started the second time it sees a `tlog-rec-session` with the same session id and it replaces itself with a `bash` shell which then attempts to start a recording session and enters an endless loop.
+If the user enters `CTRL-C`, the `root` session will still be recorded and the looping process will be interuppted.

+The above error does **not** affect `ssh` logins.
+If a user requires more than one `root` shell they should `ssh` into the local system and `su` from that terminal.

+This bug is tracked as [SIMP-5426](https://simp-project.atlassian.net/browse/SIMP-5426)

 ### hidepid

 If your system has the `hidepid` option on `/proc` set to anything besides `0`,